 No, they are different.
 To apply to the HTP, you must complete an online application form with an essay and your unofficial ECC Transcript.

 Yes.
-See the HTP Handbook on banking an honors course.
+See the information regarding rolling over an honors course.

 IGETC is the Intersegmental General Education Transfer Curriculum (IGETC), a general education program that California Community College transfer students can use to fulfill lower-division general education requirements at a California State University, University of California, and some California private universities, and out-of-state universities.